sourcecred/docs/docs/guides/instance-maintenance.md

 ---

-Now that you've set up a SourceCred instance in your community, there will be some maintenance required, with different ways of doing it to choose from.
-This page will orient you to the types of maintenance involved and some technologies and systems you can put in place to help.
+Now that you've set up a SourceCred instance in your community, there will be some maintenance required, with different strategies to choose from.
+This page will orient you to the types of maintenance and some technologies and systems you can put in place to help.

 ## Merging Identities